Lireer/ricochet-robot-solver/README.md

 pip install maturin
 ```

 Navigate to the rust package that is to be built.
-Use `maturin develop` to build and install it in the environment.
+Use `maturin develop --release` to build and install it in the environment.

 ## Board editor